SEIR-7-06/installfest/mac-dev-tools.md

 Sublime Text 3 includes a program that launches Sublime from the Terminal.
 We'll use the `ln` command to link that program to a simple `subl` command.

+**Before following these steps**, make sure you downloaded Sublime Text 3, NOT Sublime Text 2.
+Also make sure you're running Sublime from your Applications folder NOT from the installer (go ahead and eject the installer if you haven't already).

 1. To run a program from the Terminal, it needs to be available on your $PATH.
 The next step assumes `/usr/local/bin` is in your $PATH, so let's check that.
 Run the following command from the Terminal to see your current $PATH:

 	```bash